 It’s about that time, folks.
 Time to get in shape for our favorite summer outfits and time to lose the extra quarantine pounds ASAP!
-But getting in shape for summer usually requires a few focused exercise sessions weekly, and now that your kids are home (*all* the time), it looks like there may not be any ideal workout hours open.
+But getting in shape for summer usually requires a few focused exercise sessions weekly – except you might have canceled your gym membership because of quarantine (just as many others have).
+Also, now that your kids are home (*all* the time), it looks like there may not be any ideal workout hours open.
 But don’t lose heart!
 We’ve got some ideas.

 If you can carve out the time, 3 workouts of 30 minutes each during the week is a great place to start — and the great part is, they don’t even have to feel like workouts!
 We’ve got some ways in mind to make gym time play time to keep kids entertained while you break a sweat:

 This is usually stimulating enough with the breeze rushing by and the colorful neighborhood passing quickly on both sides to entertain the littles — or, actually, the both of you!
 Choose a time of day when you won’t need to stop often for traffic lights, people wanting to chat, etc, and you’ll be sure to keep your heart rate up for the whole 30 minutes.
 If it’s a cooler morning, you may also want to bring a light jacket to wear in the beginning and a t-shirt or tank underneath so you can peel off a layer when you warm up.
 Baby might need the same, although they won’t be sweating as much as you so the jacket can probably stay on.
 Make sure you’ve got plenty of water with you for when you get thirsty, and a sippy cup for the baby.
 Snacks can wait until you get home, but a teething ring or toy may not be a bad idea to bring along.